ta-data-lis/Project-Week-4-Tableau/README.md

 **Arrangement**

 - Data is intentionally ordered
-- Is your chart displacement representing the correct data granularity changes (e.g. more aggregated on the top)
+- Is your chart displacement representing the correct data granularity changes (e.g. more aggregated on the top)?
 - If your charts correlate with each other in the dashboard, place them accordingly (e.g. do not filter from the bottom to the top)

 **Color**